Ranking the Top 10 Penn State Wrestling Grapplers of Cael Sanderson Era

 Zain Retherford won an NCAA finals match against the second-best wrestler in his weight class by a tech fall.
 That’s almost unheard of.

 While Retherford’s senior postseason run wasn’t as flashy as the prior two, he nonetheless blew the doors off of everyone and capped off his Penn State Wrestling career with three Big Ten titles, three NCAA titles, and two Dan Hodge Trophies.
-And Zain Retherford’s amazing three year run is why I have him a tiny notch above David Taylor in the pecking order.
+And Zain Retherford’s amazing three year run is why I have him a tiny notch above David Taylor and Aaron Brooks in the pecking order.

 MORE: The Inside Story of How Penn State Captured a Third Straight National Title